front-matter/invenio-rdm-starter/docs/index.md

 ### Where can I ask questions about InvenioRDM Starter?

-Please use the [InvenioRDM Starter GitHub Discussions](https://github.com/front-matter/invenio-rdm-starter/discussions).
-You can ask general InvenioRDM questions in the Inveniosoftware Discord Chatroom [https://discord.gg/8qatqBC](https://discord.gg/8qatqBC).
+You can ask both InvenioRDM Starter and general InvenioRDM questions in the Inveniosoftware Discord Chatroom [https://discord.gg/8qatqBC](https://discord.gg/8qatqBC).

 ### How do I get a secure SSL certificate on localhost?